Skip to main content

 Plugin Type

-All root plugin definition files need to be decorated with the @gasket/engine Plugin type.
+All root plugin definition files need to be decorated with the @gasket/core Plugin type.

 // index.js